Go to page content

 4. Liver Qi Stagnation

-Likewise, TCM theory also states that stasis of liver qi (vital life energy) is another cause of obesity.
-Therefore, the therapeutic principle in managing obesity is to remove blood stasis by relieving the qi stagnation.
+Likewise, TCM theory also states that stasis of Liver qi (vital life energy) is another cause of obesity.
+Therefore, the therapeutic principle in the management of obesity is to remove blood stasis by relieving the qi stagnation.

 5. Yang Deficiency in the Spleen and Stomach